risc0/kailua/book/src/upgrade.md

 * `collateral-amount`: The amount of collateral (in wei) a sequencer has to stake before publishing proposals.
 * `verifier-contract`: (Optional) The address of the existing RISC Zero verifier contract to use.
 If this argument is omitted, a new set of verifier contracts will be deployed.
   * If you wish to use an already existing verifier, you must provide this argument, even if the `config` command had located a verifier.
-  * If you are deploying a new verifier contract and wish to support fake proofs generated in dev mode (insecure), make sure to set `RISC0_DEV_MODE=1` in your environment before invoking the `deploy` command.
+  * If you are deploying a new verifier contract and wish to support fake proofs generated in dev mode (insecure), make sure to set `RISC0_DEV_MODE=1` in your environment before invoking the `fast-track` command.
 * `challenge-timeout`: The timeout (in seconds) for a sequencing proposal to be contradicted.

 #### Ethereum Transactions